-1. Types of wheelchair brakes
+What types of wheelchair brakes are there?

-Extensions are also available for people who have less strength or limited reach, which can help a wheelchair user to operate their chair independently.
+Wheel hub locks are another option that have a concealed lever that locks the wheel via the wheel hub instead of the tyre.
+Extensions are also available for people who have less strength or limited reach, which can help you to operate your chair independently.

 Electric wheelchairs also have braking systems that allow the user to slow down and stop without requiring physical effort or careful manual dexterity.
 Usually operated by the user’s hand or head movements, brakes keep the user safe in a busy world and are a vital aspect of a modern wheelchair.

 How do you maintain and adjust your wheelchair brakes?

 Caring for and maintaining your wheelchair’s brakes is incredibly important.
 It will help ensure that they are safe, easy to use and last a long time.
 You should check your wheelchair’s brakes once per week.
 Here are some things to look out for when checking your brakes: